Serraphim-01/T-Office/README_FEATURE_ACCESS.md

 1. Log in as an Admin user
 2. Navigate to the Features page (`/admin/features`)
 3. Select a department from the dropdown
-4. Check/uncheck pages to grant/revoke access
+4. Check/uncheck pages or features to grant/revoke access
 5. Click "Save Changes"

 The navigation will update immediately to reflect the changes.

+Note:
+- Chat features (moderator, pause, summarizer, clear) are dependent on the main chat page access.
+When the main chat page is disabled, all chat sub-features are automatically disabled and non-selectable.
+When the main chat page is enabled, the chat sub-features become selectable.
+- Clock features (manage-locations, delete-locations) are dependent on the main clock page access.
+- HR features are dependent on their respective HR page access (onboarding, queries, users).
+- Wiki features (create-topic) are dependent on the main wiki page access.

-## Adding New Pages to Access Control
+## Adding New Pages or Features to Access Control

-To add a new page to the access control system:
+To add a new page or feature to the access control system:

-1. Add the page to the `pages` array in `/backend/routes/admin.js` in the `/pages` endpoint
+1. Add the page/feature to the `pages` array in `/backend/routes/admin.js` in the `/pages` endpoint
 2. Wrap the page component with `AccessControlWrapper` in the page's `page.tsx` file
-3. Add the page to the navigation menu in `/components/access-controlled-nav.tsx` if it should appear in the sidebar
+3. Add the page/feature to the navigation menu in `/components/access-controlled-nav.tsx` if it should appear in the sidebar
+4. For features, implement access checks in the relevant frontend components using `hasPageAccess`

 ## Special Cases